teads/TeadsSDK-iOS/README.md

 #### TeadsAdOpportunityTrackerView

 The `TeadsAdOpportunityTrackerView` is a view that you will need to add to your slot view *(e.g. the view where you will display the ad)*.
-This view will be provided during the ad request process and will allow Teads to monitor precisely ad opportunities on [**Teads for Publisher**](https://publishers.teads.tv/).
+This view will be provided during the ad request process and will allow Teads to monitor with precision ad opportunities on [**Teads for Publisher**](https://publishers.teads.tv/).

-You should add it where the ad will be displayed, even if you don't received an ad from our SDK.
+You should add it where the ad will be displayed, even if you didn't have received an ad from our SDK.
 This view needs to be at the origin of your ad slot `(x:0, y:0)`.

 Once the `TeadsAdOpportunityTrackerView` is visible, it will be automatically removed by the SDK.